neogeographica/quakesounds/README.md

 repeatedly, you should just edit that setting's value in the config file.
 (No quote marks required for values in the config file BTW.)

+For some final examples, let's talk about noise reduction.
+Several of the Quake sounds have noticeable background hiss.
+I've experimented with applying noise reduction using a noise profile taken from the end of sound/misc/runekey.wav; on some sounds it can help, although on many others it distorts the opening "attack" of the sound too much.

+So in the default config for this release, there are two different sets of converter commands: those that include noise reduction, and those that don't.
+The examples above haven't been using any converters that do noise reduction.
+There's also a separate example targets file "quakesounds_nr.targets" that selects a few sounds that benefit from noise reduction.
+You could create noise-reduced m4r files from that set of sounds like this:

+    .\quakesounds.py converter:m4r_nr targets_path:quakesounds_nr.targets

+Or some noise-reduced ogg files:

+    .\quakesounds.py converter:ogg_nr targets_path:quakesounds_nr.targets

+This is one area where some expert help could probably improve the default configuration quite a bit.

 Customizing
 -----------